SKTT1Ryze/rdt-protocols/README.md

 ## Run
 (Assuming that you are in the `rdt-protocols/build/` path)
-run Stop-Wait rdt-protocol:
+Run Stop-Wait rdt-protocol:
 >\$ ../bin/stop_wait

-run GBN rdt-protocol:
+Run GBN rdt-protocol:
 >\$ ../bin/gbn

-run SR rdt-protocol:(not done)
+Run SR rdt-protocol:(not done)
 >\$ ../bin/sr

 ## Check